9 Best Ski Resorts in New Mexico, 2024/25

 The resort has a front side with predominately blue and green runs and a backside that is almost all green runs, a perfect place for beginner skiers.
 Runs are generally wide-open, well-groomed, and just perfect for cruising all day long.

-The resort has seven lifts and a vertical drop of 1,600 feet.
 One of the great pleasures of skiing at Red River is the small town at the base.
 Accommodation is within walking distance of the lifts, and a wide variety of choices are on offer, from condos right through to standard hotel rooms.

 Red River hosts a variety of fun events throughout the season but perhaps the most unusual is the Frozen Turkey Race.
-In this madcap event participants ride frozen turkeys down the slopes in the hopes of winning a prize.
+In this madcap event, participants ride frozen turkeys down the slopes in the hopes of winning a prize.

 After a fun family day on the slopes, kick off your ski boots and stretch your legs by walking up and down the main street.
 You'll find an assortment of local eateries serving up hearty fare to recharge your energy levels.
 Nighthawks may be the only ones disappointed; after about 9pm the town gets pretty quiet.